Curve orientation

-The inner loop of a beltway road in a country where people drive on the right side of the road is an example of a negatively oriented (clockwise) curve.
+For example, the inner loop of a beltway road in a country where people drive on the right side of the road is a negatively oriented (clockwise) curve.
 In trigonometry, the unit circle is traditionally oriented counterclockwise.

+Orientation of a curve is associated with parametrization of its points by a real variable.
+A curve may have equivalent parametrizations when there is a continuous increasing monotonic function relating the parameter of one curve to the parameter of the other.
+When there is a decreasing continuous function relating the parameters, then the parametric representations are opposite and the orientation of the curve is reversed.

-The concept of orientation of a curve is just a particular case of the notion of orientation of a manifold (that is, besides orientation of a curve one may also speak of orientation of a surface, hypersurface, etc.).
+The concept of orientation of a curve is just a particular case of the notion of orientation of a manifold, that is, besides orientation of a curve one may also speak of orientation of a surface, hypersurface, etc.